- 1 Top 5 Best Pool Robot Vacuums Compared

 How We Choose the Best Pool Vacuum Robot

-Then we took a look at cleaning and filtration.
-Filtering out debris is nice, but we prefer to see rubberized brush rolls that can take care of algae and other serious pool problems too.
+Then we took a look at cleaning and filtration systems.
+Filtering out debris is nice, but if we’re looking for the best robotic pool cleaners, we prefer to see rubberized brush rolls that can take care of algae and other serious pool problems too.
 Filter systems can either be bags or cartridges, but they should be large and easy to rinse out at the end of a cycle.
 And when it comes to cleaning, powerful suction is also important!
 Our top picks have efficient pumping systems that can move a lot of water in a short time.

 We also pay attention to, for lack of a better word, handling.
 These pool bots are larger than many people realize, and then need to be easy to place in the water and (this part is important), and easy to safely remove without trouble or injury.
 Handles and lightweight designs are particularly important here.
-Our top pick got the weight down to 16.5 pounds, which is great compared to the 18-20lb range that most models come in at.
+Our top pick for the best robotic pool bot got the weight down to 16.5 pounds, which is great compared to the 18-20lb range that most models come in at.
+One that didn’t make a list but worth a mention is the Kreepy Krauly Prowler 830 – a wireless automatic pool cleaner that can clean all types of debris and algae.
+The Kreepy Krauly Prowler 30 requires no installation, no booster pump, and no hoses.

-While it’s sometimes hard to tell based on photos alone, one of the most important components of pool vacs is the cable.
-Cables should never tangle or get caught while the vacuum is running through its program.
+While it’s sometimes hard to tell based on photos alone, one of the most important components of pool vacs is the power cord or cable.
+Cables on the best robotic vacuum cleaner should never tangle or get caught while the vacuum is running through its program.
 Models need to have swivel cables that re-orient themselves when necessary to avoid this…and they need to be long enough for your pool, preferably 40 feet or longer depending on your setup – and as you can imagine, more complicated hidden swimming pools may require even more cable than that.

 Why You Should Buy a New Pool Vacuum Robot